jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

 ## 6.1.
 Price Classes

-- You can reduce the number of edge locations for **cost reduction**.
+- We can reduce the number of edge locations for **cost reduction**.
 - Three price classes:
   1. Price Class All: all regions - best performance.
   2. Price Class 200: most regions, but excludes the most expensive regions.